 Centrifugal compressors are widely used in process plants to compress gases.
 Centrifugal Compressors, being rotary equipment, are highly sensitive and prone to vibration.
 So, the connected piping system must be designed with care to get optimum performance.
 In this article, we will explore the design of centrifugal compressor piping and appurtenances.

-Refer to Fig. 1 below which shows a typical process flow diagram of a single stage centrifugal compressor.
+Refer to Fig. 1 below which shows a typical process flow diagram of a single-stage centrifugal compressor.

 The surge control or anti-surge system shown in the above PFD is a very basic representation of the system.
-There are many variations to the basic representation shown in the PFD including the measurement of temperature at suction and discharge providing a feedback to the anti-surge system.
+There are many variations to the basic representation shown in the PFD including the measurement of temperature at suction and discharge providing feedback to the anti-surge system.